-We have audited the financial statements of Busy Bee Finance PLC ("the company") and of the group of which it is the parent, set out on pages 13 to 49, which comprise the statements of financial position as at 30 November 2023, and the statements of profit or loss, statements of changes in equity and statements of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and other explanatory information.
+We have audited the financial statements of Busy Bee Finance plc ("the company") and the consolidated financial statements of the group of which it is the parent, set out on pages 12 to 52, which comprise the statements of financial position as at 30 November 2024, and the statements of profit or loss, statements of changes in equity and statements of cash flows for the year then ended, and notes to the financial statements, including material accounting policies information and other explanatory information.

-In our opinion, the accompanying financial statements give a true and fair view of the financial position of the company and the group as at 30 November 2023, and of their financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union (EU), and have been properly prepared in accordance with the requirements of the Companies Act, Cap.
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of the company and the group as at 30 November 2024, and of their financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union (EU), and have been properly prepared in accordance with the requirements of the Companies Act, Cap.
 386 (the "Act").
 Our opinion is consistent with our additional report to the audit committee.